jjdelvalle/jblog/_posts/2023-02-27-ground-truth-labels-icl.md

 <figure>
   <a href="{{site.url}}/assets/icl_inputlabel.png"><img src="{{site.url}}/assets/icl_inputlabel.webp" alt="ICL input-label mapping experiment results."/></a>
-  <figcaption>Fig. 2: ICL performance not overly hurt when random labels are used{% cite min-etal-2022-rethinking %}.</figcaption>
+  <figcaption>Fig. 2: ICL performance not overly hurt when random labels are used {% cite min-etal-2022-rethinking %}.</figcaption>
 </figure>

 **Number of [correct] labels**: The effect described above seems to be consistent, regardless of what $$k$$ is picked.
 See Figure 3.
 Experiments also show that after a certain $$k$$ performance does not improve greatly.

 <figure>
   <a href="{{site.url}}/assets/icl_knumber.png"><img src="{{site.url}}/assets/icl_knumber.webp" alt="Experiment results on varying k."/></a>
-  <figcaption>Fig. 3: Ablations on varying numbers of examples in the demonstrations{% cite min-etal-2022-rethinking %}.</figcaption>
+  <figcaption>Fig. 3: Ablations on varying numbers of examples in the demonstrations {% cite min-etal-2022-rethinking %}.</figcaption>
 </figure>

 **Why it works (other factors)**: